You work really intensely and closely with us to put out a new "prototype version" of your film every four days, while we raise funds with you.

 You must be willing to meet us at our offices at least every Thursday.

-In the tech world, an “incubator” is a place where startups go to get EVERYTHING they need in order to grow and accomplish their wildest dreams.
+In the tech world, an “incubator” is a place where startups go to get EVERYTHING they need in order to grow and reach "product market fit" -- which is a fancy way for saying making your art generate money.

 We want you to grow and cultivate your talent by taking to the next level.